campsite/examples/README.md

 # 🏕️ Campsite API examples

-This repository contains a variety of code examples that illustrate how to leverage the [Campsite API](https://campsite.com/docs), demonstrating various workflows and serving as a helpful starting point for your own custom integrations.
+This repository contains various code samples that demonstrate how to leverage the [Campsite API](https://campsite.com/docs) to connect external services to your Campsite workspace.

-## About these examples
+> [!TIP]

-These examples are designed to illustrate key concepts and common use cases when working with the Campsite API.
-While they're not intended to be run as-is, they serve as valuable references that you can adapt and build upon for your specific needs.
+> These examples are designed to illustrate key concepts and common use cases when working with the Campsite API.
+While they're not intended to be run as-is, we invite you to use them as a starting point for your own custom integrations.

-## What you'll find here

-- **Code snippets**: Concise, focused examples of API interactions
-- **Integration patterns**: Common patterns for effectively using the Campsite API
-- **Best practices**: Recommendations for effective integrations

 ## Contributing